Basins of Attraction: A Dynamical Zoo: Numerical Methods

 \section{Numerical Methods}

 Suppose we have a physical system with accessible state; let us evolve the dynamics after setting the initial condition.
-If the state or part of the state of the system is observable, we can attempt to identify the long-term behavior by detecting recurrent events.
+If the state of the system, or part of the system, is observable, we can attempt to identify the long-term behavior by detecting recurrent events.
 For example, a fixed point is recurrent in the sense that the state eventually remains in a tiny bounded region.
 For a periodic orbit, the state will come back arbitrarily close to a previous point of the past trajectory.
 The estimation of the basins and detection of the attractors are based on this observation.